7 Stages Of Human Evolution

 5. Homo Erectus (Upright Man)

-Homo erectus, the first relatives of modern-day human beings because of human-like structures.
+Homo erectus, the first relative of modern-day human beings because of human-like structures.
 For example, shorter hands and longer legs.
-Moreover, upright and efficient bipedal stance, reducing the need for tree-dwelling.
+Moreover, an upright and efficient bipedal stance, reducing the need for tree-dwelling.

-In the year 1891, a Dutch Doctor called Eugène Dubois found the first fossil of Homo Erectus on the Java island of Indonesia.
+In the year 1891, a Dutch doctor called Eugène Dubois found the first fossil of Homo Erectus on the island of Java in Indonesia.
 After a few more discoveries, they became the first hominins to migrate out of Africa, spreading across Eurasia.
-Existed between 2.4 to 1.4 (mya) in Eastern and Southern Africa, during the Pleistocene epoch.
+Existed between 2.4 and 1.4 (mya) in Eastern and Southern Africa, during the Pleistocene epoch.

 6. Homo Sapiens Neanderthalensis (New Human Species)